Skip to main content

 This is the most common “the HVAC isn’t working” call that turns out to have nothing to do with the HVAC.
 Crawl-space ductwork is the part of the system nobody looks at, because you cannot see it without crawling under there.

-What the homeowner ended up with
+What this homeowner ended up with

 FAQ